ShowStopperTheSecond/ReadList/Notes/03_FiniteAndInfiniteGames/FiniteAndInfiniteGames.md

 as the blowing of the winds preserves the sea from the foulness which would be the result of a prolonged calm, so also corruption in nations would be the product of prolonged, let alone ‘perpetual’ peace” (Hegel).

+- Finite players
+go to war against states because they endanger boundaries; infinite players oppose states because they engender boundaries.

+- The strategy of finite players is to kill a state by killing the people who invented it.
+Infinite players, however, understanding war to be a conflict between states, conclude that states can have only states as enemies; they cannot have persons as enemies.
+“Sometimes it is possible to kill a state without killing a single one of its members; and war gives no right which is not necessary to the gaining of its object”

+- For infinite players the chief difficulty with finite players’ commitment to war is not, however, that persons are killed.
+Indeed, finite players themselves often genuinely regret this and do as little killing as possible.
+The difficulty is that such warfare has in it the contradiction of all finite play.
+Winning a war can be as destructive as losing one, for if boundaries lose their clarity, as they do in a decisive victory, the state loses its identity

+- A war
+fought to end all wars, in the strategy of finite play, only breeds universal warfare.

 - War presents itself as necessary for self- protection, when in fact it is necessary for self- identification.